 It’s easy to understand why the thought of completing a home study strikes fear in the hearts of hopeful parents considering adoption.
+Freaking out of a home study may happen.
 The idea of providing an overview of your life – everything from criminal background checks to finances to physicals to personal relationships, as well as sharing your personal views on parenting, family, and life – can seem like a potential roadblock preventing you from moving forward on your adoption journey.

 Like it or not, home studies are a necessary and legally required part of the adoption process, and although cumbersome, not quite as scary as you may think.

 To avoid freaking out over your home study, consider the following.